evnp/jquery.longkeys/README.md

 The custom events will accept a map of options that can be used to further customize their behavior:

-length
+**length**
-: the minimum length of press that is considered 'long', in milliseconds onDown
+The minimum length of press that is considered 'long', in milliseconds.

+**onDown**
-: a function to be executed when the key is first pressed, before the length-millisecond wait onShort
+A function to be executed when the key is first pressed, before the length-millisecond wait.

+**onShort**
-: a function to be executed when the key is pressed, but released before the required amount of time
+A function to be executed when the key is pressed, but released before the required amount of time.

 If **length** is omitted, it is set to 300 milliseconds by default.